calvin-godfrey/RayTracer/README.md

 sys     0m15.984s
 ```

 which is almost 4 times faster.
+Further optimizations reduced it to about 35 seconds real time.